 Our talented students and faculty organize a variety of events each year, and we also host outside entertainment in our top-notch facilities.

 So mark your calendar — there’s always plenty to see and do on campus.

-Many talented performers grace our stages, from touring children’s shows to student-directed plays to performances by our Lumberjack musicians.
+Many talented performers grace our stages, from touring acts to student-directed plays and performances by our Lumberjack musicians.

-To view a show schedule and purchase tickets, visit the fine arts box office.
+To view upcoming events and purchase tickets, visit the Fine Arts Box Office.

 Academic lectures and speaking events

 Created in 2010 by the College of Liberal and Applied Arts, this yearly event invites one prominent national figure to discuss contemporary American cultural issues.
 Past speakers have included boxer-turned-entrepreneur George Foreman, astronaut/artist Alan Bean, former Secretary of State James A. Baker III, former U.S. Senator Kay Bailey Hutchison, singer Lyle Lovett, Olympic gymnast Mary Lou Retton and legendary coach Gene Stallings.

 Prior to each event, there is a ticketed reception with the speaker.
 Tickets for the actual speaking events are free of charge.